bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 46°
-- scattered clouds
+- overcast clouds
-- 94% humidity
+- 81% humidity
-- 9 mph wind
+- 12 mph wind

 No precipitation in the past 24 hours